valkey-io/valkey-doc/docs/management/security/acl.md

 additional CPU cost is only paid when such commands are called, and not when other commands are called.

-It is possible to use this mechanism in order to allow subcommands in Redis versions prior to 7.0 (see above section).
+It is possible to use this mechanism in order to allow subcommands in Valkey versions prior to 7.0 (see above section).

 ## +@all VS -@all